alexk49/task-journal/README.md

 ## Journal Entries

 Upon creation you will get a date stamped file.
-Any outstanding tasks from the previous entry will be passed across to the new file.
+Any outstanding tasks from the previous entry will be passed across to the new file, everything else will remain as part of the original entry.

 If you have daily notes to make, they should be prepended with a dash ("-"), as these will not pass over.